NCERT Solutions for Class 12 Biology Chapter 6 – Free PDF Download

 3. The diagrams in each concept promotes visual learning which is important from the exam perspective.

-4. The solutions created are crisp and clear as per the board exams expectations.
+4. The solutions created are crisp and clear as per the first term exams expectations.

 Explain the roles of ribosome covered in the Chapter 6 of NCERT Solutions for Class 12 Biology.

 1. Ribosomes are sites where synthesis of proteins occurs from individual amino acids.
 It consists of two subunits – larger subunit serves as an amino acid binding site whereas smaller subunit attaches to the mRNA forming a protein synthesizing complex

 2. Since a large subunit of ribosome has two different sites to attach to tRNA, it facilitates amino acids to come closer for peptide bond formation.
 Also, the ribosome behaves as a catalyst for the formation of peptide bonds.
 Example – 23s r-RNA acts as a ribozyme in bacteria